State Veteran Home Phoenix

 Rehabilitative therapy is provided seven days a week.
 Physical therapy is designed to improve movement and function.
 Occupational therapy is designed to improve daily living skills, while Speech therapy is intended to improve memory and swallowing disabilities.
 The Namaste program is a person-centered approach to late-stage dementia care developed by Joyce Simard.

 The facility provides a free, private, resident-use telephone for local calls at bedside, and free cable TV.
 Each resident room contains a TV and a DVD player.
-The facility boasts a 1000 DVD shared movie library, and residents may enjoy internet access on their own personal elecronic devices throughout the building using facility-provided WiFi.
-Finally, we also have a high-quality movie theater for hosting special movie and documentary screenings.
+The facility boasts a 1000 DVD shared movie library, and residents may enjoy internet access on their own personal electronic devices throughout the building using facility-provided WiFi.
+Effective September 2018, we also have a high-quality movie theater for hosting special movie and documentary screenings.

 Veteran seniors and their spouses who choose long-term care enjoy a vibrant, independent lifestyle with customized services to fit their needs.
 Resident veterans enjoy comfort, dignity, and warm social connections.
 A variety of activities are planned and promoted, enhancing the sense of community for each resident.
 Caregivers are respectful, well-trained, and attentive.